John Henry Campbell

 The composition of his watercolour painting was often quite formal - for example, he tended to 'frame' his principal subject within trees and other scenic reference points - but his treatment of light was outstanding for a watercolourist of his day, and he had a noticeable effect on younger Irish artists such as Francis Danby (1793-1861).

-Unfortunately, his oil painting landscapes are extremely scarce.
+Unfortunately, his landscapes in oils are extremely scarce.

 John Campbell exhibited at the Royal Hibernian Academy (RHA) in 1826 and 1828.
 In 1966, the Neptune Gallery in Dublin held a one man exhibition for him.